-Unlike the Apple iPad 2 launch this presentation was very much a Samsung team effort.
-The Apple presentation was very much a Steve Jobs performance supported by a few other presenters.
+Unlike the Apple launch this Samsung CTIA presentation was very much a Samsung Galaxy team effort.
+In contrast, the Apple iPad 2 presentation was very much a Steve Jobs performance supported by a few other presenters.
 The Samsung presentation was an all-round team effort with no real star on display…not counting the actors who appeared as “real customers” in one of the presentation videos.

 This was a rehearsed presentation.
 It was slick, but not totally convincing.